aws-samples/sagemaker-studio-mlflow-integration/README.md

   * `mlflow-model-arrpover` - has associated an execution role with the similar permissions as the user in the cognito group `deny-all`

 ![MLflowSageMaker](./images/mlflow-sagemaker.png)
-*Fig. 3 - Accessing MLflow from SageMeker Studio and SageMaker Training Jobs using IAM Roles*
+*Fig. 3 - Accessing MLflow from SageMaker Studio and SageMaker Training Jobs using IAM Roles*

 ### Push the `mlflow-pyfunc` container to ECR